How Long Can You Go Without Showering?

 • Soap up mildly: even better, lather only certain areas such as the armpits and groin.

-• Shower with warm water: avoid cold or hot water as the latter can strip the skin of the healthy oils.
+• Shower with warm water: avoid cold or hot water as the latter can strip the skin of healthy oils.

 • Use moisturizing soap: this keeps the skin healthy and moist.